agadewar/terraform-new/README.md

 		1. Create a New Folder in the Data Lake named "raw_data"
 		2. Follow the instructions in the link above
 	5. Go to Azure Portal and configure the "datalake" Event Hub to "Capture" -> On and into the Data Lake configured above at path "/raw_data" (see: https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-capture-enable-through-portal)

+# Create a New Environment in Lab

+---